BattMoTeam/BattMo.jl/joss/paper.md

 ![P2D simulation results. \label{fig:cylindrical}](./assets/contour.png "P2D results")

 The contour plots illustrate lithium concentrations and potentials, offering insights into the cell’s kinetic and transport processes.
-For example, the lithium concentration in the electrolyte shows expected values between \SI{800}{\mole\per\cubic\metre} and \SI{1400}{\mole\per\cubic\metre}.
+For example, the lithium concentration in the electrolyte shows expected values between \num{800} \unit{\mole\per\cubic\metre} and \num{1400} \unit{\mole\per\cubic\metre}.
 However, the order reduction in P2D models can overlook important geometric effects.
 P4D models address this limitation by accurately capturing these geometry-dependent phenomena.
 We can see this in the following example.

 ## P4D example